alunperkins/holdall/README.md

  - by default it keeps two backups to every sync, using rsync's -b --backup-dir options.
  - with option -v it has a verbose mode

 and of course you can check the code yourself.
+I already use holdall v1.0 to synchronise all my work, with no problems at all.
+I use it on Ubuntu and Debian, to sync locations on ext4/ntfs filesystems to my FAT32 removable drive (I know I shouldn't use FAT32 for this, I will sort it out later).
+New users should take care when first trying holdall, especially if they have other hardware/distributions/filesystems.

 USING HOLDALL
 =======

-Overview
+Introduction
 -----------

 Syncing with a removable drive works in the usual way.
 You modify your file/folder on a computer and when you're done you sync to the removable drive.
 It knows that you were working from the latest version, and it detects that you've made a change.
 It then copies the host version onto the removable drive.
 Then you move to another computer and sync again.